githubnext/gpt4-with-calc/docs/eval.md

-# Evaluating "GPT4 Equipped with Arithmetic"
+# Evaluating "GPT4 Equipped with Numeric Calculation"

 See [the report](report.md) for an overview of the technique.